 FCC Adopts Emergency Broadband Benefit Program

 Last week, the FCC announced that it adopted a Report and Order establishing the rules to implement the $3.2 Billion Emergency Broadband Benefit Program (Vol. XVIII, Issue 2).
 The Program will provide eligible households with discounts of up to $50 a month for broadband service, and up to $75 a month if the household is on Tribal lands.
 It also will provide eligible households a one-time discount of up to $100 on a computer or tablet.
 Broadband providers must elect to participate and meet one of three eligibility criteria to qualify as EBB Program providers.
-The FCC’s decision implements Federal legislation adopted last year to broaden the availability of broadband Internet access service to low-income households as the pandemic has reinforced the importance of residential access to highspeed Internet access service for education and commercial opportunity.
+The FCC’s decision implements Federal legislation adopted last year to broaden broadband Internet access service available to low-income households as the pandemic has reinforced the importance of residential access to high-speed Internet access service for education and commercial opportunity.
 For more information, please contact Doug Jarrett (email@example.com; 202.434.4180).

 Judge Denies Preliminary Injunction Against CA Net Neutrality Law

 A U.S. District Judge for the Eastern District of California denied a motion filed by ISP trade associations last week for a preliminary injunction against California’s enforcement of its 2018 net neutrality law.
 In denying the motion California may now enforce its 2018 Internet Consumer Protection and Net Neutrality Act, pending a final decision in the case (Vol. XVIII, Issue 7).
 The law prohibits ISPs from blocking or throttling internet traffic and practicing “zero rating.”
 For more information, please contact Casey Lide (firstname.lastname@example.org; 202.434.4186).